rackerlabs/support-how-to/content/managed-operations/types-of-databases.md

 operation volumes under tight latency constraints.

 NoSQL databases are designed to overcome the limitations of transactional databases.
-NoSQL databases handle structured data, semi-structured data, and unstructured data.
+They can handle structured data, semi-structured data, and unstructured data.
 Unstructured data can include sensor data, information on social sharing, personal settings, photos, location-based information, online activity, usage metrics, and other data.
 NoSQL databases can store